 - GPS antennas enable precise vehicle tracking, location identification, and navigation.

-- Cellular antennas provide Internet over a wireless wide area network (WAN), enabling real-time access to cloud-based databases, maps, and communication apps.
+- Cellular antennas provide Internet over a wireless wide area network (WAN).
+This enables real-time access to cloud-based databases, maps, and communication apps.

 - Public Safety antennas are specialized antennas supporting dedicated public safety radio frequencies, connecting emergency services and agencies.

-- WiFi antennas connect user devices like phones and laptops to an onboard router or access point to stream video surveillance, offload data to recording equipment, or access the Internet.
+- WiFi antennas connect user devices like phones and laptops to an onboard router or access point.
+This is used to stream video surveillance, offload data to recording equipment, or access the Internet.

 Multi-Antenna Selection